kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/self-directed-learning-sdl.md

 <aside>

-💬 Think about the self-directed learner profile described in the above videos, and write a short Day in the Life essay for a fictional first-year CS student, who is an excellent self-directed learner.
+💬 Think about the self-directed learner profile described in the above videos, and write a short Day in the Life essay for a fictional first-year CS student who is an excellent self-directed learner.
 What do you think they think, feel, and do on a typical day that demonstrates their self-directed learning skills and traits?
 **Add your description to the padlet below.**

 </aside>